anothermorena/nft-marketplace/README.md

 8) Show my bids and nfts to an account holder or user.

+9) Add and remove nfts from a wishlist

-9) Push notifications on new bids made on a users nft(s).
+10) Push notifications on new bids made on a users nft(s).

-10) Pull to refresh trending nfts and the nfts news feed.
+11) Pull to refresh trending nfts and the nfts news feed.